PhoenixBureau/MagnusMotive/website/Cellular-Fractal-Structures.rst

 ---------------------------

 - six struts
-  - length Phi (edge length of icosa is 1.)
+  - each of length Phi (~1.618..., where the edge length of the icosahedron is 1.)
-  - ends are twelve verticies of icosa.
+  - the ends of the struts are twelve verticies of the icosahedron.
-  - three pairs, 1 x Phi Golden Rectangle, oriented on Cartesian axies, cube symmetry.
+  - arranged in three pairs, each defining a 1xPhi or Golden Rectangle, and each oriented on one of the three Cartesian axies in an interlocking pattern.

 - eight equilateral triangles
   - icosa faces, edge length 1